bateman/PyRays/README.md

 ## Update

-Run `make project/update` to update all the dependencies using `poetry`.
+Run `make update` to update all the dependencies using `poetry`.

 ## Build

-Run `make project/build` to build the project as a Python package.
+Run `make build` to build the project as a Python package.
 The `*.tar.gz` and `*.whl` will be placed in the `BUILD` directory (by default `dist/`).

 > [!TIP]
-> Run `make project/buildall` to build both the project's wheel and tarball, as well as the documentation site.
+> Run `make build-all` to build both the project's wheel and tarball, as well as the documentation site.

 ## Release